Financial Relief Programs for Members

 Canada Emergency Business Account (CEBA)

-As of October 26, 2020, eligible Canadian businesses that currently operate through a personal bank account will be able to apply for CEBA.
+- businesses that currently operate through a personal account

 Our small business and non-profit members can apply for the federal government's initiative through online banking.
 Members should sign on to access the CEBA application since it cannot be completed at a branch; it is posted under ‘Account Services’.